 Save your favorite searches and apartments.

-The proximity to Manhattan makes Williamsburg apartments for rent especially attractive.
+Williamsburg is served by three major subway lines and the Brooklyn-Queens Expressway.
+The Williamsburg Bridge crosses the East River to the Lower East Side, and several bus routes including terminate at the Williamsburg Bridge/Washington Plaza.
 The neighborhood is a short commute from Manhattan via the Williamsburg Bridge, the L subway line or the J,M,Z lines.
 One can get to work or go out in the East Village quite easily.
 Additionally, proximity to the G train means that the rest of Brooklyn is accessible.